arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ## Challenge Problem

 <div class = "important">
-Below is an example of a problem that can be solved using many of the things presented in this module.
+Below is an example of a problem that can be solved using many of the concepts presented in this module.
 The next few pages will show you how to work through one possible solution, but feel free to give it a try on your own first!
 </div>

 A teacher friend of yours can never remember what the grade ranges are for letter grades.
-They have requested that you write some code that will take a list of final grades and return the letter grades corresponding to the score.
+They have requested that you write some code that will take their students' final scores and return the letter grades corresponding to those scores.
 After doing some research, you know that:

 90-100 = "A"